stiliajohny/rebelprints.uk/content/english/products/decor-motogp-lamp.md

 weight: 100

-related_products: ["OnlyRevs Keyring"]
+related_products: ["OnlyRevs Keyring", "VR46 Classic Cap"]

 ---

-Deck out your den with this slick 3D logo lamp, perfect for bikers wanting to add some street swagger to their space.
-Easy plug & play with a 5V USB and adjustable light intensity.
+Rev up your passion for racing with our MotoGP Themed Light, meticulously crafted through advanced 3D printing technology.
+This piece isn't just a light; it's a tribute to the adrenaline-pumping world of motorcycle racing, capturing the essence of speed, precision, and the thrill of the chase.

 {{< specs
     material="High-impact plastic (PETG) + Electronics"